Bedrock-OSS/bedrock-wiki/docs/entities/entity-properties.md

 ### Script API

-The [`Entity.setProperty()`](https://learn.microsoft.com/minecraft/creator/scriptapi/minecraft/server/entity#setproperty) method allows you to set the value of a properties.
+The [`Entity.setProperty()`](https://learn.microsoft.com/minecraft/creator/scriptapi/minecraft/server/entity#setproperty) method allows you to set the value of a property.

 <CodeHeader>Script</CodeHeader>